ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

   Hardware attestation report, binding a public key for receipt verification to the long-term transparency service identity.

   RATS? proof-of-work?

+### Ledger Requirements

+There are many different candidate verifiable datat structures that may be used to implement the ledger, such as historical Merkle Trees, sparse Merkle Trees, full blockchains, and many other variants.
+SCITT requires the ledger to support concise receipts (i.e. whose size grows at most logarithmically in the number of entries in the ledger).
+This does not necessarily rule out blockchains as a ledger, but may necessitate advanced receipt schemes that use arguments of knowledge and other verifiable computing techniques.

+Since the details of how to verify a receipt are specific to the data strcture, we do not specify any particular ledger format in this document.
+Instead, we propose two initial formats for ledgers in [draft-birkholw-scitt-receipts] using historical and sparse Merkle Trees.
+Beyond the format of receipts, we require generic properties that should be satisfied by the components in the TS that have the ability to write to the ledger:

 #### Finality